More From SmartAsset

 Jan 16, 2017 You've spent months scouring real estate listings and you've finally found your dream home.
 You put in an offer and everything seems to be smooth sailing until you get that dreaded call from your real estate agent: There are other buyers interested in the property.
 Even worse, they're offering the seller more money.
 Before you know it, you find yourself in the middle of a heated bidding war.

-Feb 07, 2017 Steel City is known for its industrial history and its scrappy charm.
+Mar 31, 2017 Steel City is known for its industrial history and its scrappy charm.
 Recently, several articles have touted Pittsburgh as an affordable option for young creatives priced out of other cities.
-Let's take a closer look at the cost of living in Pittsburgh and how expensive it is to live in the city.
+Let's take a closer look at the cost of living in Pittsburgh and how expensive it is to live in Pittsburgh.

 Jan 13, 2017 Thinking of moving to Michigan?
 With a population of just under 10 million, the Great Lakes State has a lot to offer, from affordable housing to stunning landscapes.
 The state's economy has had its ups and downs, sure, but the Wolverine State is still drawing new residents.
 Check out our list of 15 things to know before moving to Michigan.